ilpropheta/playground-twh5homb/markdowns/exercise6.md

 ## Bonus: syntactic sugar

-An intern got excited about chaining and she is wondering if one can simply use a class member function in any stage of the pipeline:
+An intern got excited about such monadic nature of `optional` but she would love passing member variables and functions, like in this snippet:

 ```cpp
 return